Astrak/LoadScreen.js/README.md

 # LoadScreen.js
-A JS library to reduce ThreeJS assets coding and provide different load screens.
+A JS library to simplify ThreeJS assets coding, manage their creation process and provide different load screens.

 ```js
 //create and insert renderer before